Sequential Solutions in Machine Scheduling Games: Preliminaries

-In the extensive-form version of these games, players play sequentially, and they decide their strategies based on the choices of the previous players and knowing that the other players are (also) rational.
-The game is a complete information game.
-As players enter the game sequentially, they can compute their optimal moves by the so-called \emph{backwards induction}: the last player makes her move greedily, the player before the last makes the move also greedily (taking into account what the last player will do) depending on the moves of the last, and so on.
-Any game of this type can be modeled by a \emph{decision tree}, which is a rooted tree where the non-leaf vertices are labeled with players, and edges correspond to the strategies (see appendix for examples of decision trees).
 Each leaf corresponds to a solution (schedule), which is simply the strategies on the unique leaf-to-root path.
 Given the processing times $P=(p_{ij})$, the players can compute the loads on the machines in each of the leaves.
 In case of ties, all players know the deterministic tie-breaking rules of all the other players.
-A player can then decide what the final outcome would be for each of her choices.
-Decisions obtained this way constitute what is called the \emph{subgame-perfect equilibrium}: for each subtree we know what is the outcome achieved by the players in this subtree playing rationally, given the previous choices up to this point.
+A player can calculate what the final outcome would be for each of her strategies, and choose the strategy that minimizes her cost.
+This method is called backward induction.
+Strategies obtained in this way for each internal node constitute what is called the \emph{subgame-perfect equilibrium}: for each subtree, we know what is the outcome achieved by the players in this subtree if they play rationally.
 We usually represent the strategies (edges) that are chosen by players in the \textbf{subgame perfect equilibrium} in \textbf{bold}, and the other strategies as \emph{dashed} edges.

+It is easy to see that a subgame-perfect equilibrium always exists and it is unique, for given tie-breaking rules.
+On the other hand, its computation is difficult, as proved in~\cite{originalSPOA}: